Mlaiel/iacherie/docs/features/ENHANCED_AI_GENERATION_README.md

 ---

-*This enhancement brings enterprise-grade AI generation capabilities to the Ainflue platform, enabling creators to produce professional content at scale with minimal effort and maximum quality.*
+*This enhancement brings enterprise-grade AI generation capabilities to the IA Chérie platform, enabling creators to produce professional content at scale with minimal effort and maximum quality.*